 A cultural arts and reception center, Hemingbough takes advantage of the extraordinary scenic beauty of West Feliciana Parish.
 Conceived and developed by Arlin Dease, Hemingbough’s classic architecture and tranquil gardens provide an ideal setting for the Southern Garden Symposium

 Organized March 15, 1827, Grace Church is the second oldest Episcopal church in Louisiana.
 The present structure, built in 1858-60, is a well-preserved brick building reminiscent of Gothic country churches which dot the English countryside.
 Its peaceful oak-shaded cemetery is filled with fine statuary and Victorian monuments of marble and stone

 Built by Daniel and Martha Turnbull in 1834, Rosedown remains one of the most majestic properties in the area.
 The gardens are as grand as the home and were the province of Martha Turnbull throughout her life.
 The gardens grew out from the house over a span of several years, to cover approximately 28 acres.
 Currently, the planter’s home, historic gardens, 13 historic buildings and 371 remaining acres of Rosedown Plantation are preserved as a state historic site by the Office of State Parks.

-Completed in 1903, Temple Sinai was called one of St. Francisville’s "most attractive places of worship,” and housed a sizeable Jewish congregation described as “charitable to the needy and kindly towards all without regard to creed.”
-Since its 2012 restoration, Temple Sinai serves as a non-denominational space for events and programs, and is part of an ongoing project that includes the restoration of the adjacent Julius Freyhan High School building, constructed in 1907.
+When completed in 1903, Temple Sinai was called one of the community's "most attractive places of worship" and housed a once sizable Jewish congregation.
+Following its 2012 restoration, the building serves as a multipurpose, non-denominational space for events and programs.
+It is part of an ongoing project that includes the restoration of the adjacent Julius Freyhan High School building, erected in 1907.